IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/wibu.md

 Started playing badminton, including in the afternoons at the Redmond Community Center, for around only $5 a day!
 Travelled to Yellowstone, Denver, and the UK.
 Will write about it, stay tuned!
 Sent some open-source pull requests that are currently still in progress (from my side).
 Wrote a few helper scripts using generative AI.
 One to book badminton courts when a slot opens up.
-Another to find where to stay, given a list of tourist attractions you’d like to visit and potential addresses to stay at.
+Another to find where to stay, given a list of tourist attractions you'd like to visit and potential addresses to stay at.
 Started reading more books than before.
 Five books completed (one being tiny) versus 1 book over the past 2 years.
 Spent time watching videos on history (reach out to me if you want YouTube channels to watch!).
 I knew that history repeats itself, but I didn't realize how often!
 A lot of themes from centuries ago are playing out today.
 Things written millennia ago are still applicable today.
 Created some videos to help learn Malayalam.